Modified Duration and Price Sensitivity

 Actual loss was -13.01%.
 The difference (approximately 1.15%) reflects positive convexity cushioning the decline—exactly as the formula predicts.

-The durable lesson: Duration math works.
+The rule that survives: Duration math works.
 The problem in 2022 was that investors held portfolios with historically elevated duration (6.0 years vs. 4.97-year average) without recognizing the amplified downside.

 Duration Across Bond Types (Reference Ranges)